 Originally formed in 1996, the Long Beach Police Department Mental Evaluation Team was one of the first law enforcement entities to partner with the Los Angeles County Department of Mental Health to provide a sworn officer and a mental health clinician in the same police car to respond to calls for service.

 The Mental Evaluation Team consists of sworn officers who are partnered with clinicians from the Los Angeles County Department of Mental Health (DMH).
 MET provides additional resources to patrol by responding to and handling calls involving the mentally ill and homeless.
 MET also provides functionality during SWAT responses.
 Some of MET's sworn officers are trained crisis negotiators and serve on the SWAT Team.
-The partnership with Department of Mental Health affords the Police Department the ability to offer increased service to those individuals who need access to mental health services in an efficient manner.
+The partnership with the Department of Mental Health affords the Police Department the ability to offer increased service to those individuals who need access to mental health services in an efficient manner.

 The Long Beach Police Department Mental Evaluation Team is a "best practice" unit.
-MET officers and supervisors are frequently contacted by other local, state, and some out-of-state agencies interested in creating their own program.
+MET officers and supervisors are frequently contacted by other local, state, and some out-of-state agencies interested in creating their own programs.

 Quality of Life Team (QOL)

 Originally formed in 2007, The Quality of Life (QOL) team is comprised of Long Beach Police Officers who assist in facilitating services, resources, and protection for those experiencing homelessness in Long Beach.
-The QOL team works to impact vagrancy related crimes, reduce the number of calls for service related to the homeless population, identify long term solutions for these issues, and cultivate trusting relationships with persons experiencing homelessness in Long Beach.
+The QOL team works to impact vagrancy-related crimes, reduce the number of calls for service related to the homeless population, identify long-term solutions for these issues, and cultivate trusting relationships with persons experiencing homelessness in Long Beach.

 QOL officers work to connect persons experiencing homelessness to supportive services such as community support groups, housing resources, transportation, and mental health services.
 The QOL team also provides police officers and outside agencies with alternative methods for addressing homeless-related issues.